Posted on Feb 20, 2018

 At an administrative level, managing third party relationships can become a cumbersome task.
 As a result, many organizations have opted to use intelligent tools that leverage existing data on cyber security risk in order to implement their third party IT risk management processes.

-Platforms such as SecurityScorecard’s cyber security ratings and ThreatMarket help identify and prioritize third party cyber risks.
+Platforms such as SecurityScorecard’s cyber security ratings help identify and prioritize third party cyber risks.
 Trusted by the world’s leading brands, Security Scorecard can help you strengthen your risk management framework, reduce risks and increase compliance.